Scott Named First Female Chief Executive of Fox News

 The Murdochs named Suzanne Scott the new chief executive of Fox News on Thursday, making her the first woman to lead the cable news network even as her appointment marked the elevation of an executive closely tied with the old regime that was largely ousted in the wake of a sexual harassment scandal.

 Scott, who joined Fox News at its inception in 1996, rose through the ranks over the years to work in several programming, production and creative positions.
-Last year, she was appointed president of programming and development amid an executive shake-up that followed the firing of the network’s founding chairman Roger Ailes.
+Last year, she was appointed president of programming and development amid an executive shake-up that followed the firing of the network’s founding chairman and previous chief executive Roger Ailes.

 In her new role, Scott will oversee both Fox News and its sister network Fox Business.
 She will report to Rupert Murdoch and his son Lachlan Murdoch, the top executives at 21st Century Fox who also will run the “proposed new Fox,” the slimmed down media conglomerate focused on news and sports that will remain after the proposed sale of most of 21st Century’s entertainment assets to the Walt Disney Co.